dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![Completed SQL Connection Properties](images/10145-CompletedSQLConnectionProperties.png)

-    Save and close the **settings.json** file when you are done.
+    Save and close the **Workspace Settings** file when you are done.

 1. Click on the icon for the "**Explorer**" panel, select the "**SQL Database Scripts\Create SQL Database Objects.sql**" file.
 If this is the first "**.sql**" file you have opened since installing the "**mssql**" extension, you may see some the "**OUTPUT**" panel appear to show the output of the sql tools initialization.
 You may also be prompted to view the release notes, if so you can just click "**Close**":

     ![SQL Tools Initialization](images/10147-SQLToolsInitialization.png)

-1. On Windows, you may geta  firewall prompt.
+1. On Windows, you may get a firewall prompt.
 Make sure to confirm the firewall prompt, and to enable it on all network types:

     ![Windows Firewall Prompt](images/10148-FirewallPrompt.png)